-Dress clothing will be worn on all field trips.
-No denim is allowed.
+Classroom scrubs or school shirts with khaki, navy, or black slacks may be worn on field trips, per the discretion of the PN Faculty.
+No denim or leggings are allowed.
 No sandals or open toed shoes.
-Remember you are representing Tennessee College of Applied Technology - Oneida/Huntsville's Practical Nursing Program, and any behavior or dress that is not a 100% positive reflection of this school will not be tolerated.
+Remember you are representing Tennessee College of Applied Technology Practical Nursing Program, and any behavior or dress that is not a 100% positive reflection of this school will not be tolerated.